Homepage > Blank IRS 14039 Template

 Middle initial

-Representative’s current mailing address (City, town or post
+Parent’s/Representative’s current mailing address (city, town or post office, state, and ZIP code)

-Representative’s telephone number
+Parent’s/Representative’s telephone number

 Instructions for Submitting this Form

-Submit this completed and signed form to the IRS via Mail or FAX to specialized IRS processing areas dedicated to assist you.
+Submit this completed and signed form to the IRS via Online, Mail or FAX to specialized IRS processing areas dedicated to assist you.
 In Section C of this form, be sure to include the Social Security Number in the ‘Taxpayer Identification Number’ field.

 Help us avoid delays: